NormanHuth/Fridays-for-Future-Bootstrap-4/README.md

 # Fridays-for-Future-Bootstrap-4
-A SCSS Bootstrap 4 Template for Fridays for Future
+A SASS Bootstrap 4 Template for Fridays for Future